 Why do you need a digital nomad visa?

-That can be challenging as many countries don’t permit people to work while on a tourist visa.
-Many digital nomads and remote workers frequently move, which makes it easier to fly under the radar.
-A common practice, especially in Asia, is a border run.
+A common practice, especially in Asia, to avoid this issue is a border run.
 You leave the country you’re in and go to a neighbouring one to reapply for a tourist visa.
 While many countries who want your money might look the other way, that process won’t fly in other areas.

 It’s easy to see how living legally in a foreign country is an easier way for digital nomads than risking expulsion and a potential ban.
 Whether you want to stay in one place for a while or explore the country in-depth, you have a lot more flexibility when you have the right visa.